larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 This memo describes the moderation of disruptive participation across the IETF's various public contribution channels and discussion fora.
 It establishes guardrails
 for moderation and a moderator team.
-That team will develop a uniform set of guidelines and facilitate their consistent implementation with chairs and administrators.
+That team will develop a set of guidelines and facilitate their consistent implementation with chairs and administrators.
 --- middle